tsDaenor/ops3-g02/Windows/Scripts/WindowsServer2012Deployment/users.md

+# Manage users
-# Export users from your existing server to a .csv file
+## Export users from your existing server to a .csv file
 This script can be used to export all your existing users.
 You can add more attributes as you wish.
 [Source](http://www.morgantechspace.com/2014/11/Export-AD-Users-to-CSV-using-Powershell.html#exportll)